geomatics-io/ObjectListView/docs/blog.rst

 Scrolling does a bitblt of the scrolled region of the listview, and then redraws the little bit that is revealed by the scrolling.
 This is excellent for appearances, but dreadful for me.
-The bitblt moves the image as well, and then maybe redraws part of the image, depending on the direction of the scrolling.
+The bitblt moves the image as well, and then redraws part of the image.
 So we ended up with two images.

 .. image:: images/blog-badscroll.png